torik42/YaLafi/README.md

 ### Application of plug-in vim-LanguageTool

-**Remark.**
-This is experimental and not yet fully tested.
-Any input is appreciated.

 The Vim plug-in
 [\[vim-LanguageTool\]](https://github.com/dpelle/vim-LanguageTool)
 relies on the same XML interface to LanguageTool as the previous variant.